 Each bedroom should have a smoke alarm near it and inside it.
 You can decrease the chance of false alarms by keeping your smoke alarm at a distance from your stove.

 Replace smoke alarms after about 10 years to keep them working at their best, and test them monthly.
 Smoke detectors have test buttons that will allow you to check their functioning, and they usually beep continually if the batteries need replacing.
 Wired options are also available to remove the concern of forgetting to replace the batteries.

-Every home is different and so are your needs.
+Every home is different, and so are your needs.
 Having an expert help develop your home fire alarm system can allow you to put detectors in the ideal locations, creating a safer system that responds effectively to fire situations.
-Our staff is thoroughly trained and understands fire behavior and smoke movement, so they can help properly outfit your home for these situations.
+Our highly trained staff understands fire behavior and smoke movement, so they can help you properly outfit your home for these situations.

-Contact Wayne Alarm, Your Fire Alarm System Experts in Lynn, MA
+Contact Wayne Alarm, Your Fire Alarm System Experts in Lynn, Mass.

 It can happen in an instant.According to the U.S. Fire Administration, from 2017 to 2019, residential fires caused more than 2,700 deaths, 11,650 injuries and $8.1 billion in property loss.
 Don’t let yourself become a statistic.
 Protect your home with more than a smoke alarm — fire alarm monitoring systems can quickly alert the authorities and watch your home when you aren’t there.
 Wayne Alarm Systems has security experts on hand to develop and support your household’s safety with our home fire alarm monitoring based in Lynn, Mass.
 Call us today to schedule a free in-home consultation and find out how you can increase the safety of your New England home.